sjbennett123/polarlarp/content/events/_index.md

 ### Feast Events

-- The price is $45.00 per person.
-Every person must prepay.
-The option to prepay through the NERO site has been activated.
-Pre-registration will close on January 1 to allow the chef to prepare for the event.

-  There is no NPC discount.
+- $45.00 for the day.

-  This counts as an event but there is no new player discount.
-A new player will be awarded a free event at a later time if they choose to attend.
+- There is no new player discount.
+A new player will be awarded a free event at a later time.

-  Pre-registration opens December 14.
-- NPC Cost
+- NPC Cost There is no NPC discount.
-- Hey there POLAR friends!
-Do you want to earn some extra goblin stamps and help out people in need?
-Well, you can do just that at the feast event.
-We will be collecting cans for the Greater Pittsburgh Community Food Bank.
-Each can is worth 10 goblin stamps and is greatly appreciated.
+- *We will be collecting cans for the Greater Pittsburgh Community Food Bank.
+Each can is worth 10 goblin stamps and is greatly appreciated.*

 ## Past Events